 Here are the best brokerages for oil investing in the UK:

 Please note: Your capital is at risk.
 80 - 90% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money.
-Additionally, cryptoassets are highly volatile and unregulated in the UK.
-No consumer protection.
+Additionally, cryptoassets are high-risk investments, and you should not expect to be protected if something goes wrong.
 Tax on profits may apply.
 Copy Trading does not amount to investment advice.
 Other fees apply.
 For more information, visit eToro.

 Pepperstone also allows scalping, expert advisors, hedging, and news trading.
 With Pepperstone, you can trade and enjoy the seamless creation of advanced trading strategies via some of the most popular and powerful trading software in the world, including TradingView, MetaTrader 4 (MT4), MetaTrader 5 (MT5), CTrader, DupliTrade (for social and copy trading), and Capitalise AI (for code-free trading automation).
 The Pepperstone platform is suitable for both beginners and advanced traders.
 It is especially suitable for professional traders who want to take advantage of higher leverage.
 Pepperstone also has a suite of educational materials to help traders at every level.